PratikBharadwaj/Efficient-Market-Basket-Analysis-using-Hive-and-the-Apriori-algorithm/README.md

 There are 2 files
 1. one is using hive where you have to store data in to hive which is a data warehousing software which uses a sql like query to store update data.
-2. another is without the use of hive that is imorting the dtaset simply using pandas.
+2. another is without the use of hive that is importing the dtaset simply using pandas.

-for storing data into hive i have used hortonworks sandbox HDP inside a virtual machine to store dataset in to hive you can use any other techniques.
+for storing data into hive i have used hortonworks docker sandbox HDP inside a virtual machine to store dataset in to hive which is a big data component used for real time storage and analysis of data you can use any other techniques also.

 #algorthms used for market basket analysis
 1. association rule mining